 The species listed below are usually present during the northern spring.

-Chukar, Dalmatian and Great White Pelicans, Pygmy Cormorant, Saker Falcon, Great Bustard, Demoiselle Crane and Great Black-headed Gull.
+Chukar, Great White and Dalmatian Pelicans, Pygmy Cormorant, Griffon Vulture, Long-legged Buzzard, Saker Falcon, Great Bustard, Demoiselle Crane and Great Black-headed (Pallas's) Gull.
 Also a chance of Yelkouan Shearwater.

 European and Spotted Sousliks.
 Also, in fenced areas, Przewalski’s Horse and Saiga Antelope.

 The steppe grasslands are complete with wild tulips and several orchids.

 The peak time for birds is usually late April to mid-May, when many resident species are at their most attractive and active, many summer visitors have arrived, migrants are moving through, and Great Bustards are still displaying, although up to early June is also very good.

 Collins Bird Guide by L Svensson et al. Collins, 2010 (Second Edition).